Healthy eating and daily activity should be considered an essential part of a healthy lifestyle for all children and adolescents.

 Get ideas on some outdoor toys for hours of fun (Kiwi Families).

 Get ideas for outdoor play equipment for your family (Kiwi Families).

 Here are some suggestions for parents and caregivers to encourage children to be more active and make healthy food choices:

 - Keep TVs and other electronic entertainment devices in communal family areas rather than in children's bedrooms.

 - Turn the TV off before family dinners and eat family meals together daily.

-- Introduce rules regarding children's screen time (e.g. not during meals, set TV-free times).
+- Introduce rules regarding children's screen time (such as not during meals and setting TV-free times).

 - Involve children in providing family meals including meal planning, shopping and food preparation.

 - Use rewards other than unhealthy foods or screen-based entertainment to promote good behaviour.

 - Eat breakfast – this research shows children are more likely to eat the recommended amounts of fruit and vegetable if their parents eat breakfast